-All students are considered for scholarships.
+All pre-doctorate students are considered for scholarships at time of admission.
 Each scholarship has its own purpose and eligibility criteria.
 The amount available may vary from year to year.
 Satisfactory Academic Progress is required for all scholarships.
 Renewable scholarships, once lost, cannot be reclaimed.
 Scholarship offers are made in two waves to incoming students.
-Continuing students who rank in the top 10% of their class will be considered for scholarships.
+Continuing students, without scholarships, who rank in the top 10% of their class will be considered for scholarships.